Quentin18/newspapers/index.md

 ### Political orientation of speakers and newspapers

-Another way of assessing the pertinence of the sentiment scores to indicate the ideology of the seakers is by projecting the speaker-specific scores into a substantively meaningful vector space, that has a maximum variance.
+Another way of assessing the pertinence of the sentiment scores to indicate the ideology of the speakers is by projecting the speaker-specific scores into a substantively meaningful vector space, that has a maximum variance.
 Using standard dimensionality reduction techniques such as principal component analysis (PCA), we can then visualize the repartition of speakers according to their sentiment scores.
-In this section, we focused on the identified athors of the quotes that belong to one of the two selected parties.
-We tried to emphasize the demarcation of the parties using the speaker-pecific sentiment scores.
-Are the sentiment scores attributed to each speaker meaningful to describe his/her political orientation?
+In this section, we focused on the identified authors of the quotes that belong to one of the two selected parties.
+We tried to emphasize the demarcation of the parties using the speaker-specific sentiment scores.
+Are the sentiment scores attributed to each speaker meaningful enough to describe their political orientation?
 In other words, can we use the sentiment scores to distinguish speakers from opposing parties?
-Each datapoint in the plots correspond to a speaker caracterized by the sentiment scores averaged over all of his/her quotations.
+Each datapoint in the plots corresponds to a speaker and is characterized by the sentiment scores averaged over all of their quotations.

-Note that only two components are selected, for visualisation purposes and we take the New York Time results as example.
+The New York Time's results are taken as example.
+Note that for visualisation purposes, only two components are selected.

 {% include nyt/nyt_pca_2d.html %}